 Fluoride does wonders for teeth, there is no doubt abut that.
 However, like most additives, too much can be bad for you.
-There are 3 main ways we intake Fluoride

 There is fluoride in the food and water that we consume.
 Sometimes it is added artificially, but this is very rare.
 The amount of fluoride in water varies from location to locations, and whilst it is added to the water supply in some areas, in other areas there is simply a higher level in the water.

 The amount of added fluoride in toothpaste that people require depends on the existing level of fluoride in their diet, as well as the extra risks of decay due to factors like age and dietary habits

 Not sure about this and how effective and safe it is (in the real world)